ISTANBULBEKLE/JavaScript-Core-3-Homework/week-1/Homework/mandatory/0-thinking-like-a-programmer/task.md

 ## 1. What do you think the most important quality for a programmer is?

 <!-- Write your answer here -->
+The most important quality for a programmer is to be a good problem solver.
+In fact, everything a programmer does is about finding solution for a problem sets.
+So, it is outmost importance for a programmer to be a problem solving.
+To be a good problem solver you need to have a problem solving framework.

 ## 2. When trying to solve a challenge, what should you do first?

 <!-- Write your answer here -->

+Each programmer might have a different problem solving framework, however the first step of problem solving is understanding the problem.
+Usually we tend to jump into the problem begin solving.
+But, without understanding the problem and its foundation, we might loose a lot of time if we jump into solving right away.
+We need to keep time for understanding firstly.

 ## 3. What should you do if you get stuck?

 <!-- Write your answer here -->

+It is very common to get stuck during a programing problem.
+If we have a standing problem solving framework, it is no problem.
+We can deal with that.
+If we stuck during problem solving, one way yo continue is debugging.
+A programmer must have skills in debugging and handling error and program faults.